Vier ernste Gesänge: Sources

 The songs were published by Simrock in 1896.
 Brahms dedicated them to Max Klinger.
 Written for a low voice, they were also transcribed for high voice.
 They have been orchestrated by Detlev Glanert (whose orchestration adds linking preludes) and Günter Raphael.
+In 2013 British composer David Matthews arranged the cycle for baritone and strings.

 Premiere

 The first performance was given in Vienna on 9 November 1896 in the presence of the composer, by two Dutch artists: the baritone Anton Sistermans and the 20-year-old pianist Coenraad V. Bos.
 Brahms came backstage and thanked Sistermans and Bos for the performance, which he said "perfectly realised [his] intentions".

 Two weeks later, Bos accompanied Raimund von zur-Mühlen in the four songs.
 Zur-Mühlen could not achieve the final diminuendo as marked in the score, so he instructed Bos to continue the crescendo after the vocal line finished and end the work rather than the that Brahms had indicated.
 Later, zur-Mühlen spoke to Brahms and said he hoped he didn't mind this diversion from the score.
 Brahms replied "You sang them magnificently.
 I did not notice anything wrong".